 A good first step for first-time home buyers is to call a local real estate agent who knows the market and can help you focus your search.
 There's no charge for using a real estate agent to help you find a home; he or she will receive a cut of the final sale price.
 Your agent can have potential homes automatically emailed to you every day.
 Create some 'must have' and 'would like to have' criteria to help you sort through all these homes.
 Once you have a list you'd consider, set up a day with your agent to tour them.

 Your real estate agent will be instrumental in helping you determine the offer amount that makes sense for your situation, as there is no right answer.
 It depends on the market, the seller, your willingness to negotiate, how long the home has been for sale, and more.
 If you're really serious about the home, you may not want to play hard ball in negotiations.
 On the other hand, circumstances may be right for you to make a low offer and potentially save yourself money.

 Typically, it can take 30 or 45 days to close on a property, although this may be negotiable.
 During this time, mortgage processors, appraisers, home inspectors and title agents are involved in reviewing your application and the home.
-You can learn about this and more in the mortgage process here.

 You'll need homeowner's insurance lined up early in the process as proof of insurance is required during your mortgage application.
 There are several kinds of coverage, including liability coverage, basic protection against damage from extreme weather or disaster, and replacement coverage, which would reimburse you for the cost of rebuilding your home and replacing belongings in the event they were all lost.
 There are cheaper forms of insurance, which reimburse you the value of the items at the time of loss.
 The amount of coverage you want is up to you, but be sure you understand the minimum coverage your state requires.